Self-Awareness

 Reflect on the past:

-• Review stories and formerly favorite music later on in your life to see how your perspective has changed.
+• Review stories and formerly favorite music later in your life to see how your perspective has changed.

 • Make a list of present and past habits, and try to find trends.